himanshurathi/kube-install/README.md

     apt install net-tools
     ifconfig

-## 4. Now we are going to fix the communicate between two nodes.
+## 4. Now we are going to fix the communication between two nodes.

 ## On kubem →